astronomer/airflow-guides/guides/airflow-scaling-workers.md

   It is helpful know how long it takes to parse your DAGs (`dag_processing.total_parse_time`) to know what values to choose for `min_file_process_interval` and `dag_dir_list_interval`.
 If your `dag_dir_list_interval` is less than the amount of time it takes to parse each DAG, you may see performance issues.

-- **`parsing_processes`:** (formerly `max_threads`) Default 2 x vCPU.
+- **`parsing_processes`:** (formerly `max_threads`) Default 2.
 The scheduler can run multiple processes in parallel to parse dags.
-This defines how many processes will run.
+This setting defines how many processes will run.
+We recommend setting a value of 2 x vCPU.
 Increasing this value can help serialize DAGs more efficiently if you have a large number of them.
 Note that if you are running multiple schedulers, this value will apply to *each* of them.

 - **`file_parsing_sort_mode`**: Default `modified_time`.
 This determines how the scheduler will list and sort DAG files to decide the parsing order.
 Set to one of: `modified_time`, `random_seeded_by_host` and `alphabetical`.